camunda/camunda-docs-static/get-started/content/cmmn11/milestone.md

 # Defining a Sentry

 Sentries are used to capture conditions within a case and can trigger other events to occur.
-We want to express that the *Approved* milestone is reached when both tasks have successfully completed, and if the application was sufficient and the customer received a good rating for creditworthiness.
+We want to express that the *Approved* milestone is reached when both tasks have successfully completed, if the application was sufficient and if the customer received a good rating for creditworthiness.

 First create a criterion on the milestone.
 Click on the *Check Application* task, then on the *Append Criterion* button in the context pad.
 Move the criterion to the right and place it on the milestone.
 Note how the criterion is attached to the milestone and an onPart connection is created with the *complete* standard event.